rosado-io/docs/get-started/website.md

 ```

 By default, Authgear will not ask user to login again if user has already logged in.
-You can optionally set `prompt` to `login` if you you want the user always reach the login page and login again.
+You can optionally set `prompt` to `login` if you want the user always reach the login page and login again.

 ### Step 2: Handling auth result in the redirectURI